 The cockpit setup of the Wozo also plays into its downhill prowess.
 The bike's short 40mm stem and 780mm wide handlebar with a stout 35mm clamp make for precise handling and a comfortable upper body.
 The fact that Kona also spec'd a quick release seat post clamp makes it easier to lower your saddle for extended descents quickly.

-The Wozo is also an outlier in this review because it is the only bike equipped with a SRAM drivetrain.
-The shifting duties have been left up to an 11-speed SRAM NX rear derailleur and shifter, an SRAM 11-42 tooth cassette, and a set of SRAM Descendant alloy cranks with a 30 tooth chainring.
-While this drivetrain setup works reasonably well, testers prefer the low-end Shimano components over low-end SRAM.
+The shifting duties have been left up to an 11-speed SRAM NX rear derailleur and shifter, a SRAM 11-42 tooth cassette, and a set of SRAM Descendant alloy cranks with a 30-tooth chainring.
 For brakes, Kona chose the budget-friendly SRAM Level T with 180mm front and 160mm rear Centerline brake rotors.
 These brakes aren't our favorite but they do have a good lever feel and adequate stopping power, and the "T" model is a step up in performance over the more basic Level.

 The Wozo rolls on a pair of 27.5" SUNringle Mulefut 65 rims laced to a Joytech 15 x 150mm front and a Formula 12x 177mm rear hub.
 The narrower rim width plays well with the 3.8" wide Maxxis Minion FBF and FBR EXO casing tires and gives them a slightly narrower and rounder profile that provides this bike with a little more agility and versatility but decreases its floatation compared to bikes with wider rims and tires.

 At a retail price of $2,499, the Wozo is the most expensive model in our fat bike test selection.
-It has a relatively comparable component specification to most of the other models in this review, except for the Rocky Mountain Suzi Q, but it comes with a suspension fork as opposed to a rigid front end.
+It has a relatively comparable component specification to most of the other models in this review, but it comes with a suspension fork as opposed to a rigid front end.
 Front suspension is a really nice feature and something that many riders can and will appreciate, especially at this price point.
 So, despite the slightly higher price of admission for the Wozo, we feel it is a good value for the rider looking for a fat bike with a more forgiving ride and a wider all-season bandwidth.